-There has never been a more crucial time for individuals’ and business’ to monitor themselves online.
+There has never been a more crucial time for individuals and businesses’ to monitor themselves online.
 When managed properly your online reputation can make you stand out of the pack or adversely, cover up anything you deem negative on search engines such as Google, Bing, and Yahoo.
-In this digital age, consumers are turning more and more to the internet to gain additional insight into companies via online reviews, social media and business listings.
+In this digital age, consumers are turning more and more to the internet to gain additional insight into companies via online reviews, social media, and business listings.

 It is imperative that you take an aggressive approach when managing your name on the internet.
 Transparency is key and online reputation management services work to connect consumers with businesses so they can make a well-informed decision.

 - Social media management